Expert advice on how to repair toilet problems, including leaks, clogs, runs, and more.

 1 Remove the lid from the tank and raise the flapper valve to let a little water pass through so you can see whether the toilet is indeed clogged.
 If it is, water won’t go down the drain.

-2 If it is, you can first try plunging with a bell-shaped toilet plunger.
+2 If it is clogged, you can first try plunging with a bell-shaped toilet plunger that you can buy on Amazon.
 Just be aware that, if there is an obstacle jamming the drain, this may impact it further.
 Instead, it’s usually best to move on to step 3 and use a toilet auger…if you have one.
 Unfortunately, most people have a plunger but don’t have a toilet auger.
 So using the plunger generally becomes the best available alternative.

 Wearing rubber gloves, place the plunger’s head over the center of the toilet drain hole.
 Then rapidly push the plunger’s handle up and down to force air and water into the pipe, creating suction to free the clog.

 If waste water drains from the toilet, you’ve probably managed to break the clog loose.
 Gradually pour about a gallon of water from a bucket into the toilet to flush it.

 3 Use a toilet (“closet”) auger.
 If a plunger doesn’t do the job, you can attempt to snake out the toilet with a closet auger (available on Amazon) which will reach down about 3 feet.
 (This tool is named after “water closet,” a plumbing term for toilet.)

 Work the end of the auger down into the drain hole, turning the handle clockwise until the cable won’t go any further.
 Then push it repeatedly to dislodge and hopefully extract the clog.

 If the auger seems to have hooked onto the obstacle, try pulling it out.
 If it seems balky, work it back and forth carefully so as not to scratch or break the porcelain.
 If you are able to break through the clog, plunge the toilet again.
 Here is a helpful video that shows how to properly use a toilet auger: